CTS: Concurrent Teacher-Student Reinforcement Learning for Legged Locomotion: Introduction

 \section{Introduction}

-Locomotion is one of the most important skills for legged robots, which enables them to traverse complicated terrains to accomplish various tasks~\cite{ANYmal,ANYmalField,HOUND,miniCheetah3,miniCheetah,gong2019feedback,hong2022three}.
-Due to the complicated contact interaction with the uneven terrain and the inherent nonlinear and hybrid dynamics for legged locomotion, the locomotion controller synthesis problem is widely acknowledged to be challenging~\cite{wensing2022optimizationbased}.
-Recently, reinforcement learning-based methods have been shown to be a promising solution to legged locomotion and have achieved remarkable results~\cite{joonholee2019scirobotics, kumar2021rma, margolis2024rapid,Hwangbo2022vel_est, rudin2022learn_in_minutes}.
+\IEEEPARstart{L}{comotion} is one of the most important skills for legged robots, which enables them to traverse complicated terrains to accomplish various tasks~\cite{ANYmal,ANYmalField,HOUND,miniCheetah3,miniCheetah,gong2019feedback,hong2022three}.
+Due to the complicated contact interaction with the uneven terrain and the inherent nonlinear and hybrid dynamics, the locomotion controller synthesis problem is widely acknowledged to be challenging~\cite{wensing2022optimizationbased}.
+Recently, reinforcement learning-based methods have been shown to be a promising solution to legged locomotion and have achieved remarkable results ~\cite{joonholee2019scirobotics,siekmann2020learning,siekmann2021blind, kumar2021rma, margolisyang2022rapid,Hwangbo2022vel_est, rudin2022learn_in_minutes}.